IV Sedation Near You

 Many people dread visiting the dentist—even the thought of scheduling an appointment prevents patients from acquiring the oral health care they need.
 This anxiety can stem from a fear of pain, a poor experience, sensitive teeth, or even just a general dislike of being in a doctor’s office.
 That’s why Valley Ridge Dental offers patients the option of IV sedation in NW, Calgary.

-Even those who are not usually afraid of visiting the dentist can feel some anxiety when they have to get specific procedures.
-Wisdom teeth extractions, root canals, and other complicated procedures are things that anyone would be stressed and worried about.
-IV Sedation can be the solution for all these fears.
+Even those who are not usually afraid of visiting the dentist can feel some anxiety when they have to undergo specific procedures.
+Wisdom tooth extractions, root canal therapy, and other more complicated procedures are treatments that anyone would be stressed and worried about.
+IV sedation can be the solution for all these fears.

-Sedatives used for IV Sedation in dentistry are not designed to render you unconscious, but, instead, help you become incredibly relaxed.
+Sedatives used for IV sedation in dentistry are not designed to make you become unconscious, but, instead, help you become incredibly relaxed.
 You will still be awake for your procedure, hence why it’s often called conscious sedation.
-This allows you to still follow directions given by your dentist and respond whenever you are asked a question.
+This allows you to still follow directions provided by your dentist and respond whenever you are asked a question.
 However, the sedation is likely to cause you to forget most of the procedure.

-IV Sedation is not a necessary step for any dental procedure.
+IV sedation near you is not a necessary step for any dental procedure.
 However, this option is completely up to you as the patient.
 If you’re someone that does not get anxious about visiting the dentist, then there is no reason to administer sedation.
 It is entirely dependent on your level of comfort with any particular procedure.